G3Dx5/facefolderdb/README.md

 in a sqlite3 database for later matching.
 The time taken and time of execution of the program is also created in a matching log file.

-Outputs:
+# Outputs:
     - facefolder.log: log file of date / time used and time of execution.
 Uses
     - facematch.db: sqlite3 database

+# Todo:
+    hash the images and store to the database check if the unknown is in the database first (after hash added to database) If hash found print "already found" create a new folder / file structure for each run args for the destination folder

-Use / Paramaters:
+## Use / Paramaters:
     python3 scriptname -i <imagename_of_unknown> -s source_directory
     eg. python3 facefolderdb.py -i unknown_face.jpg -s image_files
-    Todo:
-            hash the images and store to the database check if the unknown is in the database first (after hash added to database) If hash found print "already found" create a new folder / file structure for each run args for the destination folder